kmdn89/CEHv10_Ultimate_Study_Guide/Module 14 - Hacking Web Applications.md

  - Web Services are based on XML protocols such as :
      - WSDL : for  describing  **connection points**;
      - UDDI : for  description and discovery of **web services**;
-     - SOAP : for  communication **between web services** which are vulnerable to various web application threats
+     - SOAP : for  communication **between web services**

+  which are vulnerable to various web application threats.

 ![Web Service Attack](/images/webapp-serviceattack.png)
 #### Web Services Footprinting